alexharri/website/posts/clipboard.md

 If you paste this code snippet into your DevTools and then hit copy and paste, you will see the message "Hello, world" logged to your console.

-So, the reason for the Clipboard Events API's `clipboardData` allowing us to use any data type seems to be a historical one. _"Don't break the web"_.
+The reason for the Clipboard Events API's `clipboardData` allowing us to use any data type seems to be a historical one. _"Don't break the web"_.

 ### Revisiting isTrusted